modxorg/Docs/en/extending-modx/modx-class/reference/modx.sendredirect.md

 Please note that the $type and $responseCode have been deprecated and will likely be removed in an upcoming release. **Do not rely on those**.

-$url needs to be a proper url, which could be generated using modX::makeUrl, to redirect to.
+`$url` needs to be a proper url, which could be generated using `modX::makeUrl`, to redirect to.

-$options accepts an array with one or more of the following key/value pairs:
+`$options` accepts an array with one or more of the following key/value pairs:

-- type, one of the following (REDIRECT\_HEADER is the default):
+- `type`, one of the following (`REDIRECT_HEADER` is the default):
-    - **REDIRECT\_REFRESH** - Uses the header refresh method
+    - `REDIRECT_REFRESH` - Uses the header refresh method
-    - **REDIRECT\_META** - Sends a a META HTTP-EQUIV="Refresh" tag to the output
+    - `REDIRECT_META` - Sends a a META HTTP-EQUIV="Refresh" tag to the output
-    - **REDIRECT\_HEADER** - Uses the header location method
+    - `REDIRECT_HEADER` - Uses the header location method
-- responseCode which needs to be the proper HTTP response, so not just "301" or "302".
+- `responseCode` which needs to be the proper HTTP response, so not just "301" or "302".
 It defaults to HTTP/1.1 302 Moved Temporarily, but you could set it to "HTTP/1.1 301 Moved Permanently" for a 301-style redirect.
-- count\_attempts indicates the number of attempts to redirect before halting.
+- `count_attempts` indicates the number of attempts to redirect before halting.

-$type, which is deprecated and should not be used, is the same as the type $options array key.
+`$type`, which is deprecated and should not be used, is the same as the type $options array key.
-$responseCode, which is deprecated and should not be used, is the same as the responseCode $options array key.
+`$responseCode`, which is deprecated and should not be used, is the same as the responseCode $options array key.

 ## Examples